Taimoor-Haider/new_rep/README.md

 # Planning

-I am by purpose this.
+I am by purpose this.This is a new change

 ## Introduction